Supporting Kids During the Coronavirus Crisis

 Technology can also help younger kids feel closer to relatives or friends they can’t see at the moment.
 My parents video chat with their granddaughter every night and read her a (digital) bedtime story.
 It’s not perfect, but it helps us all feel closer and less stressed.

 In the face of events that are scary and largely out of our control, it’s important to be proactive about what you can control.
 Making plans helps you visualize the near future.
 How can your kids have virtual play dates?
 What can your family do that would be fun outside?
 What are favorite foods you can cook during this time?
-Make lists that kids can add to.
-Seeing you problem solve in response to this crisis can be instructive and reassuring for kids.
+If your area is starting to reopen, you could come up with safe ideas for family activities, like getting take-out from your favorite restaurant or going on a socially distant bike ride with friends.
+Seeing you problem-solve in response to this crisis can be instructive and reassuring for kids.

-Even better, assign kids tasks that will help them feel that they are part of the plan and making a valuable contribution to the family.
+Even better, assign kids tasks, like picking the restaurant you’re going to order from, that will help them feel that they are part of the plan and making a valuable contribution to the family.

 Keep kids in the loop — but keep it simple

-“Talking to children in a clear, reasonable way about what’s going on is the best way to help them understand,” says Dr. Busman.
+“Talking to children in a clear, reasonable way about what’s going on is the best way to help them understand,” says Rachel Busman, PsyD, a clinical psychologist.
 “But remember kids don’t need to know every little thing.”
 Unless kids ask specifically, there’s no reason to volunteer information that might worry them.